Gireesh123174/SunbaseAssignment/README.md

 # SunbaseAssignment
--Student CRUD Web Application
+##Student CRUD Web Application

--This project is a Java EE web application that demonstrates CRUD (Create, Read, Update, Delete) operations on a database table using JDBC, Servlets, and JSP.
+##This project is a Java EE web application that demonstrates CRUD (Create, Read, Update, Delete) operations on a database table using JDBC, Servlets, and JSP.

 -Features
 Create: Add new students to the database.